bmehner/jekyll-now/_posts/2018-12-01-graphhopper.md

 ![GraphHopper-Logo](/images/graphhopper-logo-small-300x51.png)

-In one of my recent projects we needed to calculate the distance between an address of a customer and a list car repair shops.
-But the distance should not be calculated as the crow flies but instead the real distance to actually drive there by car.
+In one of my recent projects we needed to calculate the distance between an address of a customer and a list of car repair shops.
+But the distance should not be calculated as the crow flies.
+Instead we needed to calculate the real distance to actually drive there by car.
 The exact requirements were:

 * Easy to use from a Java application
-* Fast calculation: The list of car repair shops could be as long as 60 different ones.
+* Fast calculation: The list of car repair shops could be as long as 20 different ones.
 The distance to all of those should be calculated in less than 5 seconds.
 * No personal information should be sent to a third party because we need to stick to the General Data Protection Regulation of the EU.
 * Calculation of the distance as the car drives.